adamchainz/django-version-checks/README.rst

 This is useful when coordinating upgrades across all your infrastructure.

 Note that django-version-checks does not check the versions of your Python dependencies.
-This is because such checks need doing at the start of the Python process, in your `manage.py` file, before Django imports your apps.
-Any mismatched versions are likely to cause import time problems, before django-version-checks’ system checks can execute.
+This is because mismatched dependency versions are likely to cause ``ImportError``\s or other import-time problems, before system checks run.
-To add checks on your Python dependencies, check out `pip-lock <https://github.com/adamchainz/pip-lock/>`__.
+To version check your Python dependencies, try `pip-lock <https://github.com/adamchainz/pip-lock/>`__.

 Checks use the `PEP 440 specifier format <https://www.python.org/dev/peps/pep-0440/#id53>`__ via the ``packaging`` module.
 This is the same format used by pip, and allows some flexibility in specifying valid version ranges.